Lemon Balm Strawberry Green Iced Tea

 - Brew the Green Tea

-Heat 1.65 L of water to 75–80°C (167–176°F) — do not boil.
+Heat the 1.65 litres of water to 75–80°C — do not boil.
 Green tea brewed at boiling temperature turns bitter and harsh, overwhelming both the lemon balm and the strawberry syrup before they even enter the glass.
 No thermometer?
 Boil, then rest uncovered for 4–5 minutes.
-Add 6–7 green tea bags and steep for 2–3 minutes maximum.
+Add the 6–7 green tea bags and steep for 2–3 minutes maximum.
 Remove gently without squeezing and cool to lukewarm. - Make the Light Strawberry Syrup

 Pour through a fine-mesh sieve into a bowl or measuring jug.
 Allow to drain naturally — do not press the solids.
-Pressing introduces starchy, pulpy liquid that muddies the syrup’s clean color and delicate flavor.
+Pressing introduces starchy, pulpy liquid that muddies the syrup’s clean colour and delicate flavour.
 Discard the spent strawberries.
 Cool completely to room temperature before using. - Sweeten the Tea

-While the tea is still slightly warm, stir in 100 ml of cooled strawberry syrup and taste carefully.
+While the tea is still slightly warm, stir in 100ml of the cooled strawberry syrup and taste carefully.
 The strawberry should read as soft and supportive — present in the background, not leading.
-Add up to 40 ml more only if the fruit character is barely detectable.
+Add up to 40ml more only if the fruit character is barely detectable.
 Follow with 1 tablespoon of mild honey, stirring until fully dissolved.
 Add a second tablespoon only if the balance genuinely needs it. - Infuse the Lemon Balm

 Rinse the lemon balm leaves and gently clap them between your palms until the essential oils are clearly released — you should smell them immediately.
 Add the leaves to the cooled, sweetened tea base.
 Refrigerate and infuse for 6–10 minutes only, tasting at the 6-minute mark.
 Remove all leaves promptly the moment a clean, lemony herbal aroma develops.
 Lemon balm turns grassy and flat quickly — always pull early. - Chill and Serve